Test2220/scout/README.md

 ## To do
 - [ ] Smaller qr codes, optimizing the JSON or using arrays instead
 - [ ] More reliable scanning, some qr codes would be scanned and give random 8-12 digit numbers instead of the data on the qr code
 - [ ] Export as pure JSON button and function.
 If a qr code was mis-scanned and gave a random 8-12 digit number, the export button would break.
-The export JSON button would be a backup solution.
+The export JSON button would be a backup solution
 - [ ] Documentation on Activepieces connection between google drive and google sheets
 - [ ] Guide for how to set up the scouting site on your own repository and vercel site
+- [ ] Updated README.md (this document) with images and diagrams to understand the site easier

 This README file will give you a rough understanding as to how the site works and how to use it to gather data.